 Most New Zealand red wines carry a varietal label, such as Pinot Noir, Syrah, Merlot or Cabernet Sauvignon (or blends of the last two).
 Those not labelled prominently by their principal grape varieties – often prestigious wines such as Esk Valley Heipipi The Terraces or Destiny Bay Magna Praemia – can be found here.
 Although not varietally labelled, these wines are mostly of high quality and sometimes outstanding.

-New Zealand’s sixth most widely planted red-wine variety, Cabernet Franc is probably a mutation of Cabernet Sauvignon, the much higher-profile variety with which it is so often blended.
+New Zealand’s sixth most widely planted red-wine variety, Cabernet Franc is one of the two parents (along with Sauvignon Blanc) of Cabernet Sauvignon, the much higher-profile variety with which it is so often blended.
 Jancis Robinson’s phrase, ‘a sort of claret Beaujolais’, aptly sums up the nature of this versatile and underrated red-wine grape.

 As a minority ingredient in the recipe of many of New Zealand’s top reds, Cabernet Franc lends a delicious softness and concentrated fruitiness to its blends with Cabernet Sauvignon and Merlot.
 However, admirers of Château Cheval Blanc, the illustrious St Émilion (which is two-thirds planted in Cabernet Franc), have long appreciated that Cabernet Franc need not always be Cabernet Sauvignon’s bridesmaid, but can yield fine red wines in its own right.
 The supple, fruity wines of Chinon and Bourgueil, in the Loire Valley, have also proved Cabernet Franc’s ability to produce highly attractive, soft light reds.